 DISCLAIMER: The information contained within this website is provided for informational purposes only and is not intended to and must not be taken as a substitute for obtaining accounting, tax, legal, or other professional advice from a tax resolution professional (e.g, an Enrolled Agent, CPA, attorney, etc.).

 This post may contain affiliate links, which means I’ll receive a commission if you purchase through my link, at no extra cost to you.
 Please read full disclosure here.

 Unfortunately, many of the automated bookkeeping sites are subject to errors that will make you pay much more than you have to.
 Bookkeeping for small business in excel lets you be in control of your expenses completely.
-And, its great for those of you just starting out.
-Avoid spending too much on automated bookkeeping subscriptions.
+Plus, its great for those of you just starting out.

-To make things even easier, download this AMAZING Bookkeeping Worksheet HERE to follow along as I take you through all the steps!
+To make things even easier, download my go-to Bookkeeping Worksheet HERE to follow along as I take you through the steps!

 What You Will Learn: